-The western third of Hispaniola island has turbulent and tragic history, including the tough situation it finds itself in today.
-But Haiti still has much to offer visitors, from grade-A rum and beaches to sites like the mysterious Citadelle; traditions such as African-derived voudon rituals; and evocative culture from music to painting.
+The western third of Hispaniola island has turbulent and tragic history, including the disastrous situation it finds itself in today.
+But Haiti still has much to offer visitors, from grade-A rum and beaches to sites like the majestic Citadelle; traditions such as African-derived voudon rituals; and evocative culture from music to painting.

 21 Members